Are You Too Old to Bulk? How Does Age Affect Muscle Growth?

 If you start lifting in your fifties, you probably have more money, more patience, and know the value of consulting bonafide experts.
 You’re probably sleeping through the night, too, perhaps for the first time in decades.
 But if you’re only just starting to exercise, you may have some deeply ingrained bad habits to overcome.
 Perhaps your posture has been gradually caving in on itself for the past thirty years.
 Maybe you’re nursing some nagging aches and pains.
 Maybe your lower back feels fragile.

-Is 30 Too Old to Bulk?
+Is 30 Too Old to Build Muscle?

 We get this question all the time.
 30 is when many guys first start to feel like their age is wearing away at their youthful vitality.
 Oftentimes, they’re working longer hours, getting married, and having children.
 These are all great things, but they can be stressful, and they can cause a temporary dip in your testosterone levels, especially if you aren’t able to get enough sleep (study).